Generalizations of doubly nonnegative cones and their comparison: Introduction

 \section{Introduction}

-Completely positive (CP) programming (CPP), also called copositive (COP) programming, is a class of conic programming with a CP cone or COP cone.
-It has received much attention over the last few decades because it can represent many NP-hard problems, such as standard quadratic programming (QP)~\cite{BDde2000}, the quadratic assignment problem~\cite{PR2009}, and nonconvex QP with binary and continuous variables~\cite{Burer2009}, as convex programming in a unified manner.
+Completely positive programming (CPP), also known as copositive (COP) programming, is a class of conic programming with a completely positive (CP) cone or its dual, a COP cone.
+CPP has received significant attention over the last few decades because it can be used to reformulate many NP-hard problems, such as the standard quadratic program (QP)~\cite{BDde2000}, the quadratic assignment problem~\cite{PR2009}, and nonconvex QP with binary and continuous variables~\cite{Burer2009}, as convex programming in a unified manner.